subhamb123/hello-world/README.md

 # Hello World!

-This is my first repository!

-I'm Subham.
-I want to study computer science and my dream is to continue on this path to learn advanced topics such as artificial intelligence and machine learning.
-Ultimately, I want to use my knowledge of this and apply it in the world such as making technology to make life simpler for unfortunate people.
+I have great passion for computer science and computing in general.
+My dream is to continue on this path to learn advanced topics such as artificial intelligence and machine learning.
+Ultimately, I want to apply my knowledge to solve worldly problems for the greater good.

-I have been programming for many years in languages such as Java, Javascript, C, Python, R, and HTML.
+I have so far been programming in languages such as Java, JavaScript, C, Python, R, and HTML.